 The Über-rule view solves the puzzle described above by not allowing it to arise: because there is only one correct epistemic rule, and it never issues incompatible recommendations, situations in which correct epistemic rules make incompatible recommendations are impossible.
 I take the following, then, to be definitional of what an Über-rule is.
 First, the rule is complete in the following sense: for any circumstances in which there is some epistemically rational doxastic state in the first place, the Über-rule codifies what that state (or range of states) is.
 And second, though we are assuming that higher-order defeat is a real phenomenon, the following kind of situation can never arise: a subject does exactly as the rule recommends, but she has evidence that the resulting doxastic state is flawed.

 But is an Über-rule even possible?
 Finding a rule not susceptible to defeat is surely harder than merely defining one to be such!
 Consider, for instance, the possibility of evidence that the Über-rule makes incorrect recommendations in some circumstances, where those include the circumstances a subject is in upon acquiring that very evidence.
 To have a more concrete case in mind, assume that you are staring at a chart representing the Über-rule: for each possible epistemic situation (or each relevant type of situation), the chart specifies what the recommendations made by the Über-rule in that situation are.
 (Let us set aside worries having to do with there being infinitely many such situations.)
 Now imagine that you hear an epistemology oracle tell you that the recommendations made by the Über-rule in the very situation you are in right now are incorrect.
 In so far as the rule is complete in the sense specified above, the chart must say something about your current situation.
-Imagine that, as the chart tells you, the rule recommends being in state S. But in so far as the oracle is to be trusted, doesn’t her testimony act as a higher-order defeater any such recommendation?
+Imagine that, as the chart tells you, the rule recommends being in state S. But in so far as the oracle is to be trusted, doesn’t her testimony act as a higher-order defeater for any such recommendation?

 But perhaps this doesn’t show that an Über-rule is impossible after all.
 If nothing else, it is open to its proponents to allow the function corresponding to the rule to be undefined in certain circumstances.
 Here is a heuristic picture.
 Take a candidate Über-rule, and go over every recommendation it makes in every possible situation.
 Some of these may be ones in which the rule recommends being in a doxastic state, but in which one has evidence that the state in question is flawed.
 Now, either change the recommendation made by the rule into one that is not defeated, or – if that doesn’t work – simply leave the rule undefined.
 The circumstances in which the rule is undefined are ones that fall outside the purview of epistemic rationality.
 In an attempt to give the view a run for its money, I will grant that it is possible to thus pick and choose a function that yields a rule with the desired features and hence, that rules with the characteristic features of Über-rules are at least possible.